In Accounting terms, a company’s expense budget is comprised of two types of expenses: fixed costs and variable costs.

 10. Ditch the storage unit.
 10% of Americans rent offsite storage.
 In almost every case, it is simply not necessary.
 I understand they can be helpful in certain situations: during moves or in incredibly high rent areas.
 But if your storage unit is simply storing stuff because you own too much stuff, get rid of it.
 Stop paying money to keep stuff you don’t need.
 Free your life of the financial and mental burden today.

-Lowering our life’s fixed costs offers great opportunity.
+Lowering our life’s fixed costs offers great opportunities.
 We can get ahead financially, we can pay off debt, or we can live more generous lives.
 Either way, it’s always worth the effort to practice some of the above budgeting tips.